-Adjusted EBITDA, as used in this Prospectus, relates to the "Operating profit" before "Depreciation and amortization" and after adding back (i) certain non-recurring items (such as cost related to acquisitions, redundancy provision and extra compensation and benefit costs) and (ii) certain non-cash items (such as advances to customers, and LTIP remuneration payable in shares).
+Adjusted EBITDA, as used in this Prospectus, relates to the "Operating profit" before "Depreciation and amortization" and after adding back certain non-recurring expenses (such as COVID-19 donations, redundancy provision, extra compensation and benefit costs, and costs and taxes related to acquisitions), certain non-cash expenses (LTIP remuneration payable in shares) and advances to customers.

-The Company uses Adjusted EBITDA as an operating performance indicator as it is considered the measure that best represents the cash generation of its business units and is widely used as an evaluation metric among analysts, investors, rating agencies and other stakeholders.
+The Company uses Adjusted EBITDA as an operating performance indicator of its business units and is widely used as an evaluation metric among analysts, investors, rating agencies and other stakeholders.
 At the same time, it is important to highlight that Adjusted EBITDA is not a measure adopted in accounting standards and, therefore, should not be considered an alternative to cash flow as an indicator of liquidity.
 Adjusted EBITDA does not have a standardized meaning and, therefore, cannot be compared to the Adjusted EBITDA of other companies.